-Advocacy Involvement in LOIs, Applications, and Funded Research have or had the disease, those who care for people with the disease, or those who represent a specific community impacted by the disease.
+Advocacy Involvement in LOIs, Applications, and Funded Research

+CBCRP was established through the vision and efforts of breast cancer advocates, and we are deeply committed to advocate involvement in all aspects of our program.
+Health and medical research projects greatly benefit from being directly informed by the experiences and knowledge of those affected: namely, those who have or had the disease, those who care for people with the disease, or those who represent a specific community impacted by the disease.
 CBCRP is dedicated to supporting and amplifying the voices of people who have historically been underrepresented in breast cancer research in our funded projects.
 Therefore, CBCRP requires breast cancer or other appropriate community advocates be actively involved in the research we fund.